jech/galene-stt/README.md

 cd ..
 ```

+The Vulkan backend is recommended, since it is portable and well
-Alternatively, you might want to build whisper.cpp against Cuda or CoreML;
+maintained.
+It is also possible to build whisper.cpp against CUDA, CoreML
-please see the whisper.cpp `README.md` file for more information.
+or OpenVino; please see the whisper.cpp `README.md` file.

 Now download your favourite model:
 ```